-Creighton University operates on a rolling admission basis, meaning that qualified applicants are invited to interview and admitted on a first-come, first-served basis.
+The Creighton University Doctor of Occupational Therapy program operates on a rolling admission basis, meaning that qualified applicants are invited to interview and offered admission on a first-come, first-served basis.
 In the past three admission cycles, all available interview dates were full by early November.
 Applicants are encouraged to apply early.

 To apply, applicants must submit all of the following materials through OTCAS, the Occupational Therapy Centralized Application Service: